leontoeides/indicium/README.md

 * `0.4.0`: Initial support for fuzzy searching.
 Fuzzy matching is applied to the last (partial) keyword in the search string for _autocompletion_ and _live search_ only.
-Keywords at the start or middle of the user's search string will not be substituted.
+Keywords at the start or in the middle of the user's search string will not be substituted.
 	* Some changes for an upcoming `0.5.0` release are being considered.
 	This release could have some big changes that would allow `indicium` to provide feedback to the user about which keywords have been substituted.